 Not surprisingly, support for the ICCPR approach to freedom of expression is not unanimous.

-Rejection of the human rights standard
+Rejection of a universal human rights standard

 Some government have never accepted that the ICCPR represents a universal standard that is worth aspiring to.
-The map below shows the status of the treaty as of September 2014.
+The map above shows the status of the treaty as of September 2014.
 Countries coloured white (including Malaysia, Myanmar, Saudi Arabia and Singapore) have taken no action with regard to the ICCPR.

 Saudi Arabia is part of the Organization of Islamic Cooperation, which has its own “Declaration of Human Rights in Islam“.
 Take a look at its Article 22 to see its version of freedom of expression.